YubotKwng/Bookstore-management-Data-Processing/README.md

     Run all the cells within this notebook to train and evaluate the models.
 This notebook uses the preprocessed data to fit models, and evaluate the results.

 # Built With
 -Python - The programming language used.

 -Jupyter Notebook - Interactive computational environment.

 -NumPy - Package for scientific computing.

 -Pandas - Library for data manipulation and analysis.

 -Scikit-Learn - Library for machine learning and statistical modeling including classification, regression, clustering, and dimensionality reduction.

 -Matplotlib - Library for creating static, interactive, and animated visualizations in Python.

 -Seaborn - Statistical data visualization library based on matplotlib.

-    -NLTK - Toolkit for natural language processing.

 -VAT - Algorithm introduced from COMP20008 workshop for producing VAT heatmap.

 # Authors
 Alexandra Zhang